 Afucosylated antibodies for therapeutic use show more potency in vitro and in vivo than their fucosylated counterparts – such as recombinant antibodies – resulting in the likelihood of making them more powerful and efficient in designing next-generation therapeutic antibodies.
 Thanks to their low fucose content, afucosylated antibodies exhibit an increased killing activity against tumorigenic and infected cells.

 At evitria, recombinant antibodies are expressed based on the clients’ individual needs and requirements.
 They are generated in vitro using synthetic genes derived from CHO (Chinese Hamster Ovary) cells.

 Over the years those have remained a popular choice with many biopharmaceutical manufacturers as they are ideal for large-scale cultures while at the same time offering high recombinant protein yields and specific productivity: CHO cells can produce recombinant protein on a scale of 3-10 grams per liter of CHO cells culture.

-Afucosylated antibodies are merely modified recombinant antibodies with the benefit of exhibiting an artificially decreased fucose content, which leads to ADCC and results in an elevated killing activity against tumorigenic and infected cells.
+Afucosylated antibodies or ADCC antibodies are merely modified recombinant antibodies with the benefit of exhibiting an artificially decreased fucose content, which leads to the effector function of ADCC and results in an elevated killing activity against tumorigenic and infected cells.
 At evitria, antibody expression takes place using the same CHO cells and DNA as native antibodies.

 Thanks to their efficient and reliable ability to target almost any cell surface or secreted molecule, genetically modified as well as native antibodies offer unparalleled opportunities for the biopharmaceutial and life-science industries.
 This furore is causing a high demand that can be easily met, thanks to easy cultivability and ever improving cultivation systems and processes.